 John Henry Reyonlds father beat him with an ax handle because of his affiliation with us.
-John new lives at the Scope Youse, with Lean.
-It the court house this morning all was going well, then Icon left for Clayton where they were preparing
+John now lives at the Scope House with Leon.
+At the court house this morning all was going well, then Ieon left for Clayton where they were preparing snails pace, and skerkedxfailingxx failed about sevent in a row.
+One of the last people they failed was a college graduate.
+There were a few unfriendly words exchanged between the registra and the Scope workers, and finally Leon arrived.
+Leon was told the whole story and he talked with Mr Gilchrist, and Judge Reeves again.
+Today 42 passed and 14 failed

-Meanwhile we had to have our louch at the drug stores down town, and so far all has gone well.
+Meanwhile we had to have our lonch at the drug stores down town, and so far all has gone well.
 Today we went to Byrd's.

 Tonight we had the best meeting since we have been here.
 The speakers were our volunteers, John H. Reyonlds; Ethel Brooks from Candon; and Leon.
-There were about one hundred people packed in the church and the collection was " Its Harrell and Jim came to take Elizabeth Shanburger back with them.
-Pat Sweeney took a plane for Los Angeles, Calif. today.
+There were about one hundred people packed in the church and the collection was ?

+Itrs Marrell and Jim came to take Elizabeth Shamburger back with them.
+Pat

+Sweeney took a plane for Los Angeles, Calif. today.